deCodeIt/dazn-api/README.md

 ## Movie Lobby API
 Follow the below steps to setup the api.

-1. Create a `.env` file with the following
+1. Create a `.env` file in the project root folder i.e. alongside `package.json` with the following
 ```
 PORT=8118
 JWT_SECRET=1234